erikfootball/tic-tac-toe/README.md

-# hello-world
+# tic-tac-toe
-babby's first repository

-hey, my name is Ford
-I'm here to code and stuff.
-Yeah.
-It's quite overwhelming.
+In which is housed a browser-based implementation of tic-tac-toe using HTML, CSS, and JS.